Appleby Magna: Roman era

 There is evidence of further activity within the village during the Roman period, including evidence of a villa or farm and a temple, although it is unclear whether there was a formal village-like settlement during this period.

 A Romano-British farm dating from the 4th century was discovered during construction of a hotel in Appleby Fields, next to Junction 11 of the M42.
 Artifacts included coins from the reigns of Constantine I(307-337) and Magnentius (350-353); pottery fragments dating from the late 4th century; and evidence of corn drying ovens and three farm buildings.
 Roof tiles, a corroded knife blade, copper pins, an iron hobnail, and fragments of quern stones were also found, as well as animal bones indicating that cattle, sheep, pigs, cats and dogs were kept on the farm.
 A separate collection of Roman coins was earlier found in the grounds of Appleby Hall.

 Appleby is near three known Roman roads: Watling Street, 10 miles south of the village; Bath Lane, 5 miles north of the village; and Salt Street, which forms the parish's south boundary.
 The name of the neighbouring village of Stretton en le Field suggests that a Roman road ran through the parish, but this has not been confirmed.

 It has also been suggested that the site of St Michael's and All Angels' church was originally that of a Roman temple.

 Saxon era

-The village was in the Saxon kingdom of Mercia, only 8 miles from its capital, Tamworth.
+The village was in the Saxon kingdom of Mercia and only 8 miles from its capital, Tamworth.
 During this period, the settlement of Appleby Magna grew around the Meadow Brook, and the first Christian church was built on the site of St. Michael's and All Angels church.
 It was a wooden chapel, on the site of the present St. Helen's Chapel within the church.
 The village is centred on the narrowest part of the shallow valley surrounding the Meadow Brook.
 The manor house (Moat House) and church were built on opposite sides of the brook, and the village grew up around them.